Ravencentric/juicenet-cli/docs/archive/uploading-to-usenet.md

 "path/to/Show.S01E01.BluRay.1080p.FLAC2.0.H.265-Group.mkv"
 ```
 !!! note
     You must generate PAR2 files for every single file you upload.
-Uploading stuff to usenet without `PAR2` files is as good as not uploading them.
+Uploading stuff to Usenet without `PAR2` files is as good as not uploading them.

 Apart from being parity data, `PAR2` files also store the path of the file.
 This then allows downloaders like [SABnzbd](https://sabnzbd.org/) to reconstruct folder structures.
 This is really handy for stuff like `BDMVs` where the folder structure is important.